progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--The Git project has four long-running branches: `master`, `next`, and `pu` (proposed updates) for new work, and `maint` for maintenance backports.
 When new work is introduced by contributors, it’s collected into topic branches in the maintainer’s repository in a manner similar to what I’ve described (see Figure 5-24).
 At this point, the topics are evaluated to determine whether they’re safe and ready for consumption or whether they need more work.
 If they’re safe, they’re merged into `next`, and that branch is pushed up so everyone can try the topics integrated together.-->

 Das Git Projekt selbst hat view dauerhafte Branches: `master`, `next`, `pu` („proposed updates“, d.h. vorgeschlagene Änderungen) und `maint` („maintenance backports“, d.h. xxx Rückportierungen).
 Wenn neue Änderungen herein kommen, werden sie in Topic Branches im Projekt Repository gesammelt, ganz ähnlich wie wir gerade besprochen haben (siehe Bild 5-24).
 Dann wird evaluiert, ob die Änderungen sicher sind und übernommen werden sollen oder ob sie noch weiter bearbeitet werden müssen.
-Wenn sie übernommen werden sollen, werden sie in den Branch `next` gemerged und dieser Branch wird hochgeladen, so daß jeder ausprobieren kann, wie die neue Codebase funktioniert, nachdem die Änderungen miteinander integriert wurden.
+Wenn sie übernommen werden sollen, werden sie in den Branch `next` gemerged und dieser Branch wird hochgeladen, sodass jeder ausprobieren kann, wie die neue Codebase funktioniert, nachdem die Änderungen miteinander integriert wurden.

 <!--Figure 5-24.
 Managing a complex series of parallel contributed topic branches.-->